acdh-oeaw/drupal-rescat-graphql/README.md

 - Institution Relation (params: parent_id, target_id, relation_id) - Ingest the relation between the Institution and the Project and also between the Institution and Taxonomy ('has contributor', etc...).
 The parent_id is the project node id, target_id the Institution node id, relation_id is the relation id.
 (You can fetch the ids from the InstitutionsTaxonomy)
 - Dataset Relation (params: parent_id, target_id) - Ingest the relation between the Dataset and the Project.
-The parent_id is the project node id, target_id the Dataset node id. - Not Working
+The parent_id is the project node id, target_id the Dataset node id.
 - DatasetInstance Relation (params: parent_id, target_id) - Ingest the relation between the Dataset and the DatasetInstance.
 The parent_id is the Dataset node id, target_id the DatasetInstance node id. - Not Working
 - Taxonomy - not working